luxedo/luxedo/README.md

 * 🍔 Whipping up delicious meals: Food is more than just sustenance – it's an experience!
 I love experimenting in the kitchen and sharing my culinary creations with friends and family.

 * ✈️ Venturing off on new travel adventures: The world is a vast and exciting place, and I'm always eager to explore new cultures, landscapes, and experiences.

+* 🏃🏻‍♂️ Enjoying a good challenge: running offers a chance to truly push me forward.
+Each stride pushes me past my perceived limits.
+Every run is a battle, a test of my will, leaving me exhilarated by the victories I achieve.

 <a href="https://www.linkedin.com/in/luiz-nishino-amaral/" target="blank">Let's chat!
 Contact me at &nbsp; <img src="LI-In-Bug.png"  width="30"></img></a>